 Strong quad muscles are important for a host of daily activities, such as walking and climbing stairs.
 While quad muscles are responsible for lifting your hips up and straightening your knees, it's the quadriceps nerve supply that gives them power to move.

-The quadriceps femoris, or quad muscle, is located at the front of the thigh and is responsible for straightening the leg from a bent position.
-As indicated by its name, it is actually composed of four muscles: the rectus femoris, vastus medialis, vastus lateralis and vastus intermedialis.
-These four muscles all converge to end in the patellar ligament and attach to an area of the shinbone called the tibial tuberosity.
+The quadriceps femoris, or quad muscle, runs from the front of the hip, down the thigh and over the front of the knee.
+As indicated by its name, it is actually composed of four muscles: the rectus femoris, vastus medialis, vastus lateralis and vastus intermedialis, as explained by ExRx.net.

-The femoral nerve is formed by the combined nerve fibers of the L2, L3 and L4 nerves, which converge after exiting the vertebral canal.
+The femoral nerve is a branch off the combined nerve fibers of the L2, L3 and L4 nerves, which converge after exiting the vertebral canal.
 This nerve passes down the front of the pelvis, under the inguinal ligament of the hip, and adjacent to the femoral artery.

-Quadriceps Nerve Dysfunction
+Avoiding Quadriceps Nerve Dysfunction

 When the femoral nerve is damaged, paralysis and sensory deficits can affect the leg.
-The University of Maryland Medical Center explains that damage to the femoral nerve can result from direct injury, nerve compression, nerve entrapment, systemic disorders, tumors, infections or internal bleeding.
+Damage to the femoral nerve — or any peripheral nerve — can result from direct injury, nerve compression, nerve entrapment, systemic disorders, tumors, infections or internal bleeding.